eleda77/eleda77.github.io/docs/vocab_list.md

 **eleemosynary** - relating to or dependent on charity; charitable

 **elevenses** - a short break for light refreshments taken at about eleven o'clock in the morning

+**ell** - a former measure of length (equivalent to six hand breadths) used mainly for textiles, locally variable but typically about 45 inches

+**emmet** - a holidaymaker, especially one visiting a resort in Cornwall (derogatory); archaic way to say ant

 **empennage** - an arrangement of stabilizing surfaces at the tail of an aircraft